 Why waste all that extra energy to run your clothes dryer when the outdoor temperature is already in the 80s and the sun is shining brightly?
 Take your clothes straight from the dryer and hang them up outside.
 They’ll dry quickly, smell fresh, and you won’t even have to worry about remembering to fold them before they get wrinkled.

-Which of these summer going green ideas is your favorite?
+Which of these summer go green ideas is your favorite?
 What change will you make this summer to go greener than last year?